KigFjwr/arrest-peptide-DMS/readme.md

-# NGS Read Processing and Analysis Scripts for Deep Mutational Scanning (DMS)
+# NGS Read Processing and Analysis Pipeline for Reporter-based Deep Mutational Scanning of Arrest Peptides

 This repository contains scripts used for NGS data processing and analysis in a deep mutational scanning (DMS) study.